Cowboys for Trump leader released from jail pending trial

 SANTA FE, N.M.
 (AP) - Cowboys for Trump founder Couy Griffin is headed home to New Mexico after nearly three weeks in a Washington jail, after a judge on Friday said she will trust Griffin to show up for trial in connection with the Jan.
 6 siege on the U.S. Capitol.

-U.S. District Court Chief Judge Beryl Howell on Friday reversed a magistrate judge’s prior detention order that described Griffin as a flight risk.
+U.S. District Court Chief Judge Beryl Howell on Friday reversed a magistrate judge’s prior detention order and released Griffin to his home in New Mexico after nearly three weeks in jail.

 Griffin denies federal charges that he knowingly entering barricaded areas of the Capitol grounds with the intent to disrupt government as Congress considered Electoral College results.

-Continued incarceration pending trial might have left Griffin in jail for longer than the one-year maximum sentence amid pandemic-related court delays, Howell said.
+Continued incarceration pending trial might leave Griffin in jail for longer than the one-year maximum sentence amid pandemic-related court delays, Howell said.

 Griffin is banned from visiting Washington outside of court proceedings, must surrender his passport and must not possess a firearm.